A Frolic of His Own

 373.9 (426.7) October 25, 1985: a puzzling date: internal references in CG place its action in October-November 1983, and the novel itself was published in July 1985.

-376.26 (429.28) throughout the world and elswhere: a phrase from a contract Gaddis once negotiated, which he found particularly amusing and mentioned in a few interviews.
-Also cf. CG, 78.
-[JS/SM]
+376.25 (429.27) ‘the opening salvo … and elsewhere: Judge Crease is quoting the newspaper article in CG (78).
+The phrase “throughout the world and elsewhere” is from a contract Gaddis once negotiated, which he found particularly amusing and mentioned in a few interviews and letters.

 377.9 (430.13) an earlier case before a district court in Pennsylvania, in which the plaintiff accused Satan of ruining his prospects: see the memorandum order issued by Judge Weber in United States ex rel.
 Gerald Mayo v.
 Satan and His Staff, United States District Court, Western District of Pennsylvania, 1971, 54 F.R.D.
 282 (W.D.
 Pa.
 1971).
 It can be found at http://www.duke.edu/~nas3/Satan.htm. and in other collections of legal humor.
 [MR]